CBA Officers & Board of Managers 2021-2022

 Mr. Tomasik received his undergraduate degree in journalism from the University of Colorado and his J.D. from the University of Denver.

-Secretary Ray J. Koenig III
+Second Vice President Ray J. Koenig III

 Ray J. Koenig III is a member in Clark Hill’s Litigation and Tax & Estate Planning groups.
 He also serves in leadership roles within the firm, which include serving as the Managing Member of Clark Hill’s Chicago office and on the firm’s Executive Committee.